 What is a DMARC report?

 Requesting DMARC reporting is something that a domain owner does when configuring their DMARC record.
-A DMARC record is a simple TXT record in DNS that begins by explaining what policy inbox providers should apply to unauthenticated email messages (none, quarantine or reject), but also allows for additional, optional settings, including settings related to DMARC reporting.
+A DMARC record is a simple TXT record in DNS that begins by explaining what policy inbox providers should apply to unauthenticated email messages (none, quarantine, or reject), but also allows for additional, optional settings, including settings related to DMARC reporting.
 In the DMARC record, the domain owner includes a tag called “RUA” along with an email address meant to receive any DMARC reports that are sent by mailbox providers.

 Many inbox providers, when evaluating inbound email messages, will look for this “RUA” tag in a domain’s DMARC record and know that the domain owner wishes to receive aggregate DMARC reports by the presence of this tag.